Authored by the expert who managed and guided the team behind the Greece Property Pack

 How much are property taxes on houses in the Greek Islands right now?

-Annual property tax (called ENFIA) on a house in the Greek Islands typically ranges from a few hundred euros per year for a modest home on an affordable island, up to €1,000 to €2,000+ ($1,080 to $2,150+) per year for higher-value coastal properties on premium islands like Mykonos or Santorini.
+For a house in the Greek Islands in 2026, the annual property tax (called ENFIA) typically ranges from a few hundred euros per year for a modest home on a cheaper island, up to 1,000 euros ($1,050) or more per year for higher-value coastal properties, with premium island villas potentially paying significantly above that.

 If you want to go into more details, we also have a page with all the property taxes and fees in the Greek Islands.